 Yet it is important to note that CRS information requirements do differ across participating jurisdictions.
 Accordingly, financial institutions in participating jurisdictions need to register as reporting entities with the central bank or relevant tax authorities, which will provide the institutions with information requirements and guidance to support their CRS reporting.

-Accordingly, financial institutions may avoid such risks by making sure they are in compliance with the CSR terms and obligations by regularly checking the documentation requirements issued by the OECD and CRS, following the CRS process of on-boarding new account customers in line with the CSR requirements, applying the CSR process on pre-existing account holders, formulating a compliance framework for the institution, and identifying and reporting on annual basis reportable accounts.
+Accordingly, financial institutions may avoid such risks by making sure they are in compliance with the CRS terms and obligations by regularly checking the documentation requirements issued by the OECD and CRS, following the CRS process of on-boarding new account customers in line with the CRS requirements, applying the CRS process on pre-existing account holders, formulating a compliance framework for the institution, and identifying and reporting on annual basis reportable accounts.

-At Creation Business Consultants, our Tax Department ensures that our clients are in compliance with the CSR requirements through:
+At Creation Business Consultants, our Tax Department ensures that our clients are compliant with the CRS requirements through:

-- Analysis of the gaps within the entities processes that need to be worked on to comply with the CSR requirements
+- Analysis of the gaps within the entities processes that need to be worked on to comply with the CRS requirements.

-- Review the entities’ policies and frameworks to ensure they are in compliance with the CSR requirements and regulations
+- Review the entities’ policies and frameworks to ensure they are in compliance with the CRS requirements and regulations.